 With so many free places to go and things to do, museums you actually have to pay for don’t tend to last.
 But there are a few things that even a broke single girl could justify doing in D.C. and the surrounding area.
 Opinions may differ, but here are my lists of things in D.C. and beyond that are worth the money!

 there are many lesser-known historical facts and places in and around D.C. than most visitors realize.
 This list is not exhaustive, but it’s a good start for your next trip to Washington, D.C.!

 Instagram really is a nice way to find travel inspiration for future trips.
 That’s why I’m sharing a local’s (that’s me!) insider info on the best places in Washington, D.C., to take photos for your own Instagram account, or just to take iconic photos for yourself!
 Take a look at my top picks and top “pics”!

 It’s Faraway Friday!
 But this week’s destination is not so far away from me.
 In fact, it’s my adopted hometown of Washington, D.C.!
 I moved here 10 years ago tomorrow, and in celebration of that, today’s blog post is giving you 10 reasons you should consider a visit!

-Updated April 2020.
-This is a brand new year with brand new potential!
-Want to make solo travel a part of your life this year?
-I think that’s a fantastic idea!
 I moved to Washington, D.C., completely solo nearly 10 years ago, and I can definitely recommend D.C. as an excellent solo travel destination!
-Here… Continue reading Solo Travel: Washington, D.C.
+Here is the low-down on traveling solo in D.C.

-This Motivation Monday, I’m here to encourage you to think out of the box and find a little something out of the ordinary–find the obscure wherever you are!
-Washington, D.C., has plenty of interesting places to explore if you go just a few steps off the beaten path–sometimes even if you just cross the road!… Continue reading Obscure D.C.
+I’m here to encourage you to think out of the box and find a little something out of the ordinary–find the obscure wherever you are!
+Washington, D.C., has plenty of interesting places to explore if you go just a few steps off the beaten path–sometimes even if you just cross the road!
+Here are my top picks for exploring Obscure D.C.